2012 Annual Science Report

 VPL at University of Washington Reporting | SEP 2011 – AUG 2012

 Delivery of Volatiles to Terrestrial Planets

-Co-I Sean Raymond and his collaborators proposed a new model for the early evolution of the Solar System — called the “Grand Tack” — that is characterized by the inward-thenoutward migration of Jupiter in the gaseous protoplanetary disk.
-If Jupiter’s turnaround point (“tack”) was 1.5 AU then our model can explain both the masses and orbital distribution of the terrestrial planets (including Mars) and the S-type vs C-type dichotomy of the asteroid belt.
-In the context of this model, Earth’s water was delivered by material that remains as today’s C-type asteroids.
+Last year, Co-I Sean Raymond and his collaborators proposed a new model for the early evolution of the Solar System — called the “Grand Tack” — that is characterized by the inward-then-outward migration of Jupiter in the gaseous protoplanetary disk.
+If Jupiter’s turnaround point (“tack”) was 1.5 AU then Earth’s water was delivered by material that remains as today’s C-type asteroids.
 This material had itself been implanted into the asteroid belt from beyond Jupiter’s orbit.
 This year, Raymond and collaborators used the Grand Tack model to investigate extrasolar planetary systems.
 They found that although a wide variety of terrestrial planet compositions are produced, planets with Earth-like compositions should be common within extrasolar planetary systems.

 PROJECT INVESTIGATORS:Monika Kress

 Indirect and direct astronomical observations of extrasolar habitable planets.

 Earth's early biosphere.